Deadlines

 This award is for full-time, currently enrolled Northeastern undergraduates who have little to no prior experience undertaking research or creative endeavors.
 Although it’s never too late to get started, this award would be an especially good fit for first- or second-year students who have taken a few foundational courses in their field of study and now want to get “hands-on” with the work that faculty researchers and creative practitioners do.

-Base Camp Awards are made to students individually (i.e., students should not apply as a group).
+Base Camp Awards are made to students individually (i.e., students may not apply as a group).
 While in classes, students should generally not devote more than 20 hours per week to a research or creative project.

 If your project involves human subject research: you will need to clear your project with Northeastern’s Institutional Review Board.
 Review their website to understand that process.
 Questions?
 Attend their office hours, or send an email.